Sinitta!

-Sinitta! is the debut studio album by British singer Sinitta, released in 1987.
+Sinitta! is the debut studio album by American-British singer Sinitta, released in 1987.
 It features her biggest and best-known international hit single "So Macho".

 Background

 In 1987, Simon Cowell, then a talent scout, became closely associated with record producer Pete Waterman and would spend time with Waterman at his PWL studios complex, being mentored by him and learning about the effective running of a successful music business.

 Around this time, Cowell was desperate for writing and production trio Stock Aitken Waterman (SAW) to work with Sinitta.
 "Feels Like the First Time", Sinitta's follow-up single to "So Macho", had charted low (UK number 45) and had only spent 5 weeks on the chart, whereas, in contrast, "So Macho" had been on the UK chart for 28 weeks in 1986, where it had peaked at number 2.
 Initially Waterman declined to work with Sinitta, claiming that SAW were too busy.
 In the end though, SAW did work with Sinitta and her first single with the Hit Factory was "Toy Boy".